sicara/tf-explain/docs/source/usage.rst

 tf-explain implements methods you can use at different levels:

-* either on a loaded model with the core API
+* either on a loaded model with the core API (which saves outputs to disk)
-* either at training time with callbacks
+* either at training time with callbacks (which integrates into Tensorboard)

 This section introduces both usages.